 - With that setup, we are primed to unlock your team and enable you to get more orders out.
 We see how, with increasing proficiency, brands are favouring sales events, limited launches, and other similar tactics that create peaks in demand to drive their sales.
 For this to succeed, you must scale up the capacity of fulfilllment to match, sometimes even just for a few days.
 So, by having all the ‘knowledge’ in the mobile devices and not in the heads of the team, you can bring extra people in, and everyone goes faster and more accurately.

 With a bit of luck, that’s a fairly straightforward concept to buy into – mobile devices to scan items around in the warehouse are an excellent idea.
 Obviously, though, there’s a next step… what type of mobile devices will be best?

 WHY AN APP VERSUS BROWSER?

-2 - It’s accessible and customizable.
-When you think about the things you use most frequently on your phone - Instagram, Messenger, the news - it’s all app based.
-They are much easier to access, the teams behind building the apps can create the best user experience, and you are able to save your settings and have a custom, bespoke set-up for yourself, rather than a one-thing-for-everyone approach through a www.
+- It’s accessible and customizable.
+When you think about the things you use most frequently on your phone – Instagram, Messenger, the news – it’s all app based.
+They are much easier to access, the teams behind building the apps can create the best user experience, and you can save your settings and have a custom, bespoke set-up for yourself, rather than a one-thing-for-everyone approach through a www.
 90% of what happens in a warehouse is done on a mobile device, there are huge productivity gains to be made by making the app as smooth as possible, so our investment is a no-brainer.